-A statutory assessment for an EHCP will not be the first step in the process for helping to meet the needs of a child as it will be built on coordinated work that is already happening between families, educational settings and any other health or social care services involved.

-EHCPs are developed using coordinated assessments from all the services involved with the child or young person.
+A statutory assessment for an EHCP will not be the first step in the process for helping to meet the needs of a child.
+Usually at least two cycles of the Assess, Plan, Do, Review cycle will have been implemented and outside advisory or further professional support will have been sought and implemented.
+It will built on coordinated work that is already happening between families, educational settings and any other health or social care services involved, and EHCPs are developed using coordinated assessments from all the services involved with the child or young person.
 The plan focusses on outcomes and will state how services will work together to meet the needs of the child or young person.

-An EHCP is required if a child's needs are best met in a school for children with SEND.
-From September 2020 the authority will assess the level of support a child needs in school based upon their EHCP and will provide top up funding to the schools SEND budget, in line with the assessment to support the educational needs of the Pupil.
-However, the funding will not support medical, care, break or lunchtime support.
+An EHCP is required if a child's needs are best met in a specialist school setting.
+An EHCP does not provide monetary support to the school.

+From September 2020 the authority has assessed the level of support a child needs in school based upon their EHCP and provides top up funding to the schools SEND budget, in line with the assessment to support the educational needs of the child.
+The funding will not support medical, care, break or lunchtime support.